 It's not hard to find great lists of the best apps to load into your iPhone and iPad, if you want to load up on crowd favorites such as Facebook, Instagram or Spotify.
 But the App Store conceals a wealth of apps that might not have gotten any widespread accolades.
-We searched through the App Store to bring you more hidden gems — apps that don't always make the "Best Of" lists, but deliver fantastic utility or interesting new features to your iPhone or iPad.
+We searched through the App Store to bring you more hidden gems — apps that don't always get a lot of attention or headlines, but deliver fantastic utility or interesting new features to your iPhone or iPad.
 (Image Credit: Sam Rutherford/Tom's Guide)

 MyScript's Nebo is a feature-rich note-taking app built with the iPad and the Apple Pencil in mind.
 Featuring MyScript's Interactive Ink technology, Nebo automatically parses your handwritten notes into text, while allowing you to easily format your text, add extras like emphasis, underlining, bullet points, diagrams, mathematical notations, and picture annotation.
 Users can write equations and calculate or export to LaTeX, export text into Microsoft Office documents or text files, and search through your notes to quickly find something you've scribbled down.
 If you're more about jotting down notes as opposed to typing them down, MyScript Nebo is an incredibly versatile note-taking tool.

 Moleskine may be better known for its notebooks than its mobile apps, but the company's Timepage calendar app for iOS does a good job at being stylish and feature-packed.
 A smart calendar and day planner, Timepage works with existing calendar providers like iCloud, Facebook and Google, while providing some nifty calendar views and easy event creation.
 The base view provides a simple timeline of the day's coming appointments, with a date tab on the side for selecting specific days of the week.
 A month "heatmap" view quickly shows which days are free or busy, with filters surfacing particular events or calendars.
 Natural language parsing for event creation, maps and weather info, and natural language support are among the other additions.
 The iPad app provides expanded view modes and split-screen support.